tpoisot/ms_evo_networks/maintext.md

 them.
 Finally, **(iii)**, the environmental conditions themselves will change, affecting the traits, abundances, and presence of different species.
-Because all of these mechanisms are interwoven in feedbacks, the way we approach them should incorportate concepts and elements from separate bodies of work, and focus on understanding which are well-articulated, and which are not.
+Because all of these mechanisms are interwoven in feedbacks, the way we approach them should incorporate concepts and elements from separate bodies of work, and focus on understanding which are well-articulated, and which are not.